 The day that people took boxes of presents to others, on Boxing Day, is known as Family Day in South Africa.
 It’s a day when the Braai (the BBQ) is lit, while the children are busy with their new toys and the adults can enjoy a relaxed kitchen free day by the pool.

 No visit to Cape Town would be complete without a sun-downer cruise.
 The cruises depart from the Waterfront at regular times during the day, not only at sunset.
 Choose from a luxury yacht, a spacious catamaran, a harbour taxi or an authentic pirate’s ship.

 Children can even dress as pirates as you set sail to explore.
 Don’t forget your camera, not only to capture the family fun but also the view of Cape Town from the ocean, as well as the amazing sunsets.

 Make Plans with your Hotel.

-Letting your hotel know your Christmas plans and wishes is important.
+Letting your hotel know your Christmas time plans and wishes is important.
 Many hotel owners will arrange something special over the Christmas period.
-At Ocean View House, a special Christmas Breakfast Buffet will greet the guests and for the children, there will be a number of surprises.
+At Ocean View House, a special Christmas Breakfast Buffet will greet the guests and for the children.
+There will be a number of surprises.

-Planning your days, making bookings for tours and restaurants and children’s activities will leave you free to relax and enjoy your holiday.
+Plan your days, make bookings for tours and restaurants and children’s activities.
+All of this will leave you free to relax and enjoy your holiday.